banahan/OpenPose/README.md

 # OpenPose
-Plaayground with the openpose library
+Playground with the openpose library